Transmission/Communication Medium or Channel:

 • Each fiber is surrounded by its own cladding, a glass or plastic coating that has optical properties different from those of the core.

 • The outermost layer, surrounding one or a bundle of cladded fibers, is the jacket.
-The jacket is composed of plastic and other material layered to protect against moisture, abrasion, crushing and other environmental dangers.
+The jacket is composed of plastic and other materials layered to protect against moisture, abrasion, crushing, and other environmental dangers.

 • Working Mechanism:

-• Optical fiber use the principle of reflections of light to guide light through a channel where the density of the core and cladding must differ sufficiently to reflect the beam of light instead of refracting.
+• Optical fibers use the principle of reflection of light to guide light through a channel where the density of the core and cladding must differ sufficiently to reflect the beam of light instead of refracting.

 • Here, the core is used for guiding a light beam, whereas the cladding (which has a different refractive index) acts as a reflector to prevent the light signal instead of electrons.